yochaigal/cairn/wip/2e/reliquary.md

 ## Mace of the Kingslayer (d8), 2 charges

 - Hold the weapon aloft and shout an order or declaration.
-Any who fail a WIL save must obey or suffer extreme distress.
+Any who fail a WIL save must obey, against their better judgement.
 - **Recharge**: Deliver a fatal blow to the leader of a group or faction.

 ## Babbleflask, 2 uses